Regulators dig in at MF Global in money pursuit

-WASHINGTON U.S. regulators are launching a broad review into the business practices of failed futures brokerage MF Global Holdings Ltd as their hunt continues for over $600 million (375 million pounds) in missing customer money.
+WASHINGTON U.S. regulators are launching a broad review into the business practices of failed futures brokerage MF Global Holdings Ltd MFGLQ.PK as their hunt continues for over $600 million (374 million pounds) in missing customer money.

 Round-the-clock shifts for examiners have become the norm as they sort through the collapse of the firm headed by former New Jersey Governor Jon Corzine.
 MF Global filed for bankruptcy on Monday after risky bets on European debt scared away clients and investors.